MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-phone-numbers.md

 ## Additional resources

-- To see if and which calling plans are available in your country or region, read [Countries and region availability for Audio Conferencing and Calling Plans](/microsoftteams/phone-reference/plan-availability/country-and-region-availability-for-audio-conferencing-and-calling-plans)
+- For information about licensing and number availability in your country or region, see [Countries and region availability for Audio Conferencing and Calling Plans](/microsoftteams/phone-reference/plan-availability/country-and-region-availability-for-audio-conferencing-and-calling-plans)
 - To assist you in choosing the correct type of phone numbers, read [Different kinds of phone numbers used for Calling Plans and services](different-kinds-of-phone-numbers-used-for-calling-plans.md).
-- To get assistance with setting up phone numbers for your organization, read: [Support Contact for Business Products - Admin Help](/microsoft-365/admin/contact-support-for-business-products?tabs=online).

 ## Related topics